The aeroplane models of Lilienthal

 Sturmflügel-Modell (Storm Wing Model) 1894

-This glider was built with the same principles of construction as the "normal glider".
-The wings are reduced in size in order to withstand stronger wind.
-The glider was later refined into a small biplane.
-The original can be seen in the Technical Museum in Vienna.
+This glider was built according to the same principles of construction as the Normalsegelapparat.
+The wings were reduced in size to enable withstanding stronger winds.
+It was later integrated into the small biplane.
+The original can be seen at Technical Museum in Vienna.

 wing span: 20 ft.